phalcon-orphanage/docs/en/reference/dispatching.rst

 Orchestrating MVC
 =================
-All the hard work behind orchestrating the operation of MVC in Phalcon is normally done by :doc:`Phalcon\Controller\Front <../api/Phalcon_Controller_Front>`.
+All the hard work behind orchestrating the operation of MVC in Phalcon is normally done by :doc:`Phalcon\\Mvc\\Application <../api/Phalcon_Mvc_Application>`.
 This component encapsulates all the complex operations behind instantiating every component needed and integrating it with the rest to allow the MVC pattern to operate as desired.

 Understanding the default behavior
 ----------------------------------